5-Minute Blackberry Pie Overnight Oats

 - ¾ cup fresh or thawed blackberries, divided

-- ½ cup unsweetened plant-based milk of your choice
+- ½ cup hemp milk, or unsweetened plant milk of your choice

 - 1 tablespoon chia seeds

 - 1 tablespoon chopped almonds

 - 1 pinch salt